MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 ----
 ### Acknowledgements

-Initial engineering work was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College and hosted by the [Center for Brains, Minds, and Machines](https://cbmm.mit.edu/) at the Massachusetts Institute of Technology.
+Initial engineering work, done by Ethan Meyers and Xinzhu Fang, was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College and hosted by the [Center for Brains, Minds, and Machines](https://cbmm.mit.edu/) at the Massachusetts Institute of Technology.

 [^1]: Copyright 2016 Allen Institute for Brain Science.
 Allen Brain Observatory.
 Available from: [portal.brain-map.org/explore/circuits](http://portal.brain-map.org/explore/circuits).